 Experimenting with this technique

-But what all of this research is suggesting is that you should treat your marijuana plant like it is conscious and alive, because it is!
-Think about what you would like to achieve from your marijuana plant.
+But what all of this research is suggesting is that you should treat your cannabis plant like it is conscious and alive, because it is!
+Think about what you would like to achieve from your cannabis plant.
 If you are using it to help you have a better night’s sleep, try singing it a lullaby!
 This is, after all, how we would treat our “babies.”
-If you are growing a social strain of marijuana, then perhaps you can play it some party music.
-This is a completely open and experimental technique to use to communicate with your marijuana plant.
-There is no way that singing can hurt your marijuana, so be free to experiment with the results.
+If you are growing a social strain of cannabis, then perhaps you can play it some party music.
+This is a completely open and experimental technique to use to communicate with your cannabis plant.
+There is no way that singing can hurt your weed, so be free to experiment with the results.
 You might surprise yourself!

 There’s nothing to lose

-So, it’s not the most conventional method to use to grow a special kind of marijuana, but it sure is creative.
-And marijuana can be all about creativity at times.
+So, it’s not the most conventional method to use to grow a special kind of weed, but it sure is creative.
+And weed can be all about creativity at times.
 This is a great way to nourish your plants with sound, and to have a good time doing it.